- Graduate Advisement

 It is necessary to have on file with the University a correct residency address.
 Students who change addresses after completing registration should immediately update their address by logging on to My Sam .
 (Campus Resources -> Banner Self-Service-> Personal Information -> Update Addresses and Phones)

 Official University e-mail correspondence will be sent to the assigned SHSU e-mail address.
-The University assumes no obligation for failure of a student to receive communications.
+The University assumes no obligation for the failure of a student to receive communications.

 International students must contact the International Programs Office.